kochsoft/diablo2/README.md

                         Attempt to set this many sockets to the socket-able items in the horadric cube.
   --dispel_magic        Flag.
 Acts on magical, rare, and crafted items within the Horadric Cube, dispelling their magic.
   --toggle_ethereal     Flag.
 For each item within the Horadric Cube toggle the ethereal state.
+  --jewelize [JEWELIZE]
+                        Magic items (magic, rare, or crafted) within the Horadric Cube will be turned into jewels (or small charms, rings or amulets if 'cm1', 'rin', or 'amu' is passed).
+Socketed items will be popped.
-  --jewelize            Flag.
-Magic items (magic, rare, or crafted) within the Horadric Cube will be turned into jewels.
+  --forge_ring          Flag.
+Magic items (magic, rare, or crafted) within the Horadric Cube will be turned into magic rings.
 Socketed items will be popped.
   --regrade_horadric    Flag.
 For each item within the Horadric Cube upgrade it (usually normal, exceptional, elite).
 After max grade returns to normal.
   --ensure_horadric     Flag.
 If the player has no Horadric Cube, one will be created in the inventory.
 Any item in that location will be put into the cube instead.
   --hardcore            Flag.
 Set target characters to hard core mode.